pvharmo/blog-jean-mercier/content/posts/en/bullet-comments-june-2021.md

   We definitely have the intention of having more regular inputs in this section of our site, especially that a lot has occurred film-wise in the last few months, even with the pandemic slowing down filming, production, and releases of on-screen movies.
 ---
-It has been a long time since The Movie Shrink's last entry in our Bullet comments section.

-We definitely have the intention of having more regular inputs in this section of our site, especially that a lot has occurred film-wise in the last few months, even with the pandemic slowing down filming, production, and releases of on-screen movies.

 # PRIZE-WINNING FILMS

 Let us start with some of the recent Oscar nominations and winners that drew the attention of the film world and *The Movie Shrink*.